ravi0531rp/Object-Detection-Hiring-Challenge/readme.md

 * There were two things as inputs 1) Annotations Json 2) Images folder
 * I had to generate the dataset in the format required by the TF Object Detection API.
 * Please refer to the [Image Splitter](https://github.com/ravi0531rp/Object-Detection-Hiring-Challenge/blob/master/Images%20Splitter.ipynb) ipynb file.
-* Using that file, I shuffled and did the train-test split of the images.
+* Using that file, I shuffled and did the train-test split of the images.(80:20)

 * After that, please refer to the [TF Records Generator](https://github.com/ravi0531rp/Object-Detection-Hiring-Challenge/blob/master/TF%20Records%20Generator.ipynb)
 * Using that file, with some manipulation I generated the [train.csv](https://github.com/ravi0531rp/Object-Detection-Hiring-Challenge/blob/master/data/train.csv) and [test.csv](https://github.com/ravi0531rp/Object-Detection-Hiring-Challenge/blob/master/data/test.csv) as well as visualization.